 After establishing the robustness of the predictive power of COP/P for returns and its superiority relative to existing value measures, we test whether the COP/P effect is most consistent with a risk or a mispricing explanation.
 We show that standard risk-return models (including the conditional CAPM) do not explain the effect.
 We find evidence consistent with the mispricing explanation.
 As with many other anomalies (Engelberg, Mclean, and Pontiff, 2018), earnings announcements for high-COP/P firms are associated with significantly higher abnormal returns than low-COP/P firms are.
-We find that 30-40% of the abnormal returns of the long-short trading strategy are realized around earnings announcements.
-In addition, consistent with limits to arbitrage (Shleifer and Vishny, 1997), the COP/P effect is stronger among stocks that are smaller, less liquid, and more volatile.
+We find that 30-40% of the abnormal returns of the long-short trading strategy are realized around earnings announcements.3 In addition, consistent with limits to arbitrage (Shleifer and Vishny, 1997), the COP/P effect is stronger among stocks that are smaller, less liquid, and more volatile.
 However, we caution that these results are not conclusive, since differentiating between rational and irrational pricing explanations is notoriously difficult (Fama, 1998b).

 Our study is related to a substantial stream of asset pricing literature that studies the value effect.
-Several value measures have been analyzed (Basu, 1977; Jaffe, Keim, and Westerfield, 1989; Chan, Hamao, and Lakonishok, 1991; Fama and French, 1992; Naranjo, Nimalendran, and Ryngaert, 1998).
+Several value measures have been analyzed (Basu, 1977; Jaffe, Keim, and Westerfield, 1989; Chan, Hamao, and Lakonishok, 1991; Fama and French, 1992; Barbee, Mukherji, and Raines, 1996; Naranjo, Nimalendran, and Ryngaert, 1998; Loughran and Wellman, 2011).
 Fama and French (1996) find that the book-to-market effect largely explains most of the other value measures in early studies.
 Most of the following studies focus on measuring value using book-to-market.
 Daniel and Titman (2006), Fama and French (2008), Gerakos and Linnainmaa (2018), Ball, Gerakos, Linnainmaa, and Nikolaev (2019), and Golubov and Konstantinidi (2019) examine the information content of different parts of book-to-market to shed light on the driving forces of the value effect.
-Both rational (e.g., Ball, 1978; Fama and French, 1993; Berk, 1995; Zhang, 2005; Lettau and Wachter, 2007; Da, 2009) and behavioral explanations (Lakonishok, Shleifer, and Vishny, 1994; Griffin and Lemmon, 2002) have been proposed and tested.
+Arnott, Harvey, Kalesnik, and Linnainmaa (2019) and Lev and Srivastava (2019)